Mic92/vmsh/README.md

 cloud providers to offer services to customers, such as recovery shells, without interfering with their VM’s execution.

+# Reproducing the paper results

+VMSH was published in Eurosys 2022.
+To reproduce the results shown in the evaluation of the paper, we provide [dedicated documentation](REPRODUCING.md).

 # Usage

 - Run `just pts` in one terminal to get a `/dev/pts/x`.